rkuma183/wilsonmar.github.io/_posts/2017-03-21-software-evaluation-criteria.md

 {% include _toc.html %}

+The subject here is about configuration management software.

+But the headings and approach applies to other categories as well.

-## Vendor Organization
+## Individual Vendor Organization

-   Market share estimates

-   Industry Analyst (Gartner) ratings

    Profitability

    Glassdoor employee ratings

 ## Comparative trends

+   Market share estimates

+   Industry Analyst (Gartner) ratings

    Google search occurances